 Can we expect to see Valenzuela with her babe-in-arms at council meetings?
 Perhaps.
 For this, too, there is precedent: many MPs, here and in other countries, have brought their babies into parliament.
 Former Liberal MNA Marwah Rizqy brought her newborn into the National Assembly, with husband Greg Kelley at times holding the baby in a carrying pack.

 In the meantime, CDN-NDG residents can rest assured that Valenzuela and her baby are doing just fine.
-And the mayor will be back at work in May.
+And the mayor will be back at work in May. n